| Title: | Robust Estimation of the Proportion of Treatment Effect Explained by Surrogate Marker Information |

 Details are included in the documentation for R.s.surv.estimate.

-, the robust residual treatment effect estimate accounting for surrogate marker information measured at
+, the robust residual treatment effect estimate accounting for surrogate marker information measured at and primary outcome information up to .

 Layla Parast